ldynia/workshop-containerized/readme.md

 ```

-Remember that ran image is called **container**.
+Remember that `docker run` command is always executed against an image and output of it creates a **container**.
 At any time you can check how many containers docker is running with `docker ps` command.
 You will see that a container has an id, a name (*angry_swanson*) and image associated with it, as well as other information.

 ```bash
 # Open new terminal and list running containers.